RZ781/libcitrus/README.md

 A C library for implementing modern multiplayer stacker games.
 To see libcitrus in use, check out [txtris](https://github.com/RZ781/txtris).

+To build libcitrus, simply run `./build`.
+If you are editing the source code, use `./check` to format your code and run tests.

 The library's source code does not depend on libc, so it can be used practically anywhere, such as your favourite operating system or an embedded system.
 This also means no memory is allocated by the library